Dipanshu9131/AI-powered-Resume-Screening-and-Ranking-System/README.md

 ---

 ## 🙏 Acknowledgment
-This project was developed as part of my **IT Internship under the AICTE TechSaksham Program**, in collaboration with **Microsoft and SAP**.
-I would like to express my gratitude to my mentor **[Mentor's Name]** for their continuous support and guidance.
+This project was developed as part of my **Internship under the AICTE TechSaksham Program**, in collaboration with **Microsoft and SAP**.
+I would like to express my gratitude to my mentor ** Saomya Chawdary** for their continuous support and guidance.

 ---